carbon-language/carbon-lang/docs/design/variadics.md

     containing the declaration of the each-name.
 -   Any other AST node is _well shaped_ if there is some shape `S` such that all of the node's children have shape either 1 or `S`.
-When that condition holds, the shape of the node is `S` (or 1 if all children have shape 1).
+When that condition holds, the shape of the node is 1 if all children have shape 1, or `S` otherwise.

 The type of an expression or pattern can be computed as follows: